 - Samsung Electronics in several inter partes review proceedings challenging the validity of claims directed to multi-modulation modems.
 The IPRs resulted in all claims in trial being cancelled.
 Samsung Electronics Co.
 LTD. v.
 Rembrandt (PTAB 2015)

 - Belkin in the successful defense of this case involving KVM switch technology.
 Drafted Belkin's claim construction brief and argued Belkin's claim construction positions at the Markman hearing.
 Belkin won on all significant terms.
-Mr. Miller also drafted and prosecuted an inter partes reexamination that led to cancellation of the asserted claims in one of the patents-in-suit.
+Jeffrey also drafted and prosecuted an inter partes reexamination that led to cancellation of the asserted claims in one of the patents-in-suit.
 Aten International, et. al. v.
-Belkin International, Inc. et. al., (C.D.
+Belkin International Inc. et. al., (C.D.
 Cal.
 2011).